tigoe/mqtt-examples/readme.md

 ## Web MIDI Client

 There is also an example here that combines [p5.js](https://p5js.org) with the [Web MIDI API](https://www.w3.org/TR/webmidi/), sending MIDI messages over an MQTT broker.
 It's called [mqtt-midi-client](p5js-mqtt-client/mqtt-midi-client).
 This [Arduino MQTT-to-MIDI Client](https://github.com/tigoe/mqtt-examples/tree/master/MqttClientMIDIPlayer) can receive MIDI messages from the same broker and send MIDI to your operating system or MIDI system.
+This [Arduino MIDI-to-MQTT client](https://github.com/tigoe/mqtt-examples/tree/master/MqttClientMIDIController) can send noteon and noteoff messages via MQTT at the push of a button

 ## Hue Control with QR Code Client